 Post-MCO Covid-19 Safety Policy

-This is a working document and will be reviewed and revised weekly as we understand more about the epidemic.
+This is a working document and will be reviewed as we understand more about the epidemic.
 Ministry guidance will be followed and this policy updated as Ministry guidelines are communicated.

-This Covid-19 Hygiene and Safety Policy is intended to provide guidelines to minimise the spread of the Covid-19 disease in the KIS community when the school reopens for operation as permitted by relevant government authorities.
+This Covid-19 Hygiene and Safety Policy is intended to provide guidelines to minimise the spread of the Covid-19 disease in the KIS community.
 This is a working document and will be revised as we understand more about the epidemic.

 It is important that KIS takes hygiene and safe physical distancing measures seriously.
-All members of our community play an important role in continuing good hygiene practices and safe physical distancing whether or not an enforced Movement Control Order (MCO) or some form of lockdown is in place.
+All members of our community play an important role in continuing good hygiene practices and safe physical distancing during the recovery phases as announced by the government.

 All members of our community must be familiar with: